NeuripsCreativityWorkshop/2023/index.md

 This year we accepted 27 artworks to the gallery from a total of 52 artwork submissions, resulting in a 51.9% acceptance rate.
 Five exceptional artworks were awarded a spotlight, where they have the option to speak 5 min about the artwork during the workshop.
 All artworks will also be shown at the workshop in the form of an art show video screening.

-Special thanks to the artwork jury: Eunsu Kang, Terence Broad, Yvonne Fang, August von Trapp, Yingtao Tian, Lia Coleman, Tom White, Hannah Johnston.
+Special thanks to the artwork jury: Eunsu Kang, Terence Broad, Yvonne Fang, August von Trapp, Yingtao Tian, Lia Coleman, Tom White, and Hannah Johnston.

 ### Artwork Spotlights
 | Artwork Title                                          | Artist Names                                                                                                                        |